19hours/sg-statutes/Acts/Income Tax Act.md

 (c) such other matter as the Minister may prescribe by regulations;

-[Act 29/2010 wef Y/A 2009 & Sub Ys/A:2010-ACT-29]

-“specified percentage”, in relation to all payments made during the basis period by any person to a research and development organisation for undertaking research and development in Singapore on his behalf, means —

-(a) where more than 60% of all such payments made are qualifying expenditure, a percentage ascertained in accordance with the formula

-where D

-is the percentage of all such payments made which are qualifying expenditures; or

-(b) in all other cases, 30%;

 “staff costs” means any salary, wages and other benefits paid or granted in respect of employment (excluding director’s fees), whether in money or otherwise, to any employee for carrying out the research and development, and includes ––

 (a) expenses incurred for training or certifying the employee for the purpose of carrying out the research and development; and

 (b) such other expenses as may be prescribed.

+[22/2011 wef Y/A 2009 & Sub Ys/A]

+(12) In this section —

+(a) a reference to a person undertaking research and development includes a reference to a research and development organisation undertaking research and development on his behalf; and

-(4) In this section, a reference to qualifying expenditure or to payment made by a person to a research and development organisation for undertaking research and development in Singapore on his behalf excludes any such expenditure or payment, as the case may be, to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.
+(b) a reference to qualifying expenditure or to payment made by a person to a research and development organisation for undertaking research and development on his behalf excludes any such expenditure or payment, as the case may be, to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.

+[22/2011 wef Y/A 2009 & Sub Ys/A]

 ### Further deduction for expenditure on research and development project